adgoudz/dotfiles/README.md

 ```

 I also use a Stow [resource file][stow-resource-files] to implicitly set my target directory
-for `stow` commands and make it easier to work with nested stow directories.
+for `stow` commands, which makes it easier to work with nested stow directories.
 Before
 running any other commands in this repository, I effectively set up Stow using Stow:

 ```shell